-- The successful candidate will have the following knowledge, skills, abilities/competencies, and professional attributes:
+The ideal candidate will have the following experience, knowledge, skills and abilities:

-- ALA Master's Degree in Library or Information Science is strongly preferred and may be accepted for up to two years of the required six years of experience
+- Master's degree from an American Library Association (ALA)-accredited school is strongly preferred and may be accepted for up to two years of the required six years of experience

 CUNY offers a comprehensive benefits package to employees and eligible dependents based on job title and classification.
 Employees are also offered pension and Tax-Deferred Savings Plans.
 Part-time employees must meet a weekly or semester work hour criteria to be eligible for health benefits.
 Health benefits are also extended to retirees who meet the eligibility criteria.